RaincloudDev/championGame/README.md

 - assignable Player Name
 - just hit the NAME YOUR GUY button to fire the order. "player" will become whatever is entered.

 - GO BUTTON
-- this button is trying to determine a winner.
-- currently all it does is turn the buttons back to normal
+-        -currently all it does is turn the buttons back to normal
-- c1 monitor
-- c1Monitor is a value that changes based on the players selection
-- its numbers right now. primarily used for debugging but it may become a feature in some form.

 - Evylen calls you a dummy!
-- its in the .log()
+-        -its in the .log()
 futureFeatures
 -    good fight logic.
 -    Points gained for each hit